When discussing multi-sensory instruction, we typically refer to visual, auditory, and tactile/kinesthetic pathways (VATK).

 Kinesthetic instruction involves moving in order to focus and learn.

-The main difference between the two strategies is tactile components focus on fine motor movements rather than whole-body movements (kinesthetic).
+The main difference between the two strategies is tactile components focus on fine motor movements while kinesthetic components focus on whole-body movements.
 So, while arm tapping would be a kinesthetic strategy, finger tapping is a tactile strategy.

 Methods that support kinesthetic and tactile instruction include providing hands-on tools whenever possible, giving breaks to allow students to move around, using the outdoors, and teaching concepts through games and projects.